Women’s Cancer Marker Health Check

 - 2

-Your Health Adviser performs all 19 clinical checks: ECG, blood pressure, body composition, urinalysis and lifestyle review.
+Your Health Adviser performs your in-clinic checks: ECG, blood pressure, body composition, urinalysis and lifestyle review.
 Discussed as we go.

 - 3